SE-ML/se-ml.github.io/_best_practices/02-archive_old_feature.md

 When features which are no longer used are not removed, they introduce clutter in the processing pipeline.

-This is equivalent to not removing 'dead code' in traditional programming.
+This is equivalent to not removing *dead code* in traditional programming.

 Keeping the pipeline clean from unused features allows faster experimentation and result interpretation, by focusing only on the most relevant features.